 The Downsides of Using a Template

 for the Drafting Process

-A related risk of using a template is that having the headings of the proposal sections in front of them can squash some writer's creative thinking.
+A related risk of using a template is that having the headings of the proposal sections in front of them can squash the writer's creative thinking.

 For example, if you are assigned to write the proposed project's management plan, seeing "Project Management" in the section heading may lead some writers to produce plodding text that answers the basic question "what does it look like."
-If instead the writer starts with a blank page and the question, "How should this project be managed to produce the best results?" the writing might be more dynamic and the answer more thoughtful and innovative.
+In contrast, if the writer starts with a blank page and the question, "How can this project be managed to produce the best results?" the writing might be more dynamic and the answer more thoughtful and innovative.

 If you build your final proposal by adding to, and editing, the same Word document, you may not be able to find a version of the document that is problem free without going back to one of the earliest drafts.

 You can still have formatting problems if you cut-and-paste text from another document into a template after the content has been generated, but the problems can be easier to correct.

 How to Resolve Common Formatting Issues When Working with a Template

 If formatting issues develop after your insert a block of text into your template, the problem should resolve as soon as you undo ("ctrl z" if you use a PC) whatever you did right before the problem appeared.
 While undoing the last action will solve the immediate problems in the template, you'll still need to find a way to get the text inserted again without having the problems return.